H-type foliations: H-type foliations

 \end{proposition}

-\begin{proof} The keypoint is that H-type foliations are Yang-Mills (see Theorem \ref{th:AllYM}).
+\begin{proof} The key point is that H-type foliations are Yang-Mills (see Theorem \ref{th:AllYM}).
 The proof is then similar to the proof of this result in the case of Sasakian foliations (see Theorem 2.24 in \cite{BG17}), so we omit it for conciseness, but refer to Remark 2.25 in \cite{BG17}. \end{proof}

 As a corollary from Proposition \ref{generalized CD} and \cite{BaudoinEMS2014, BBG14, BG17} one deduces the following results: